 The types of data captured in this system include dates and types of services.
-The data are more extensive than the SD/MC system regarding client demographics, diagnoses, living arrangement, services strategy, race/ethnicity, employment, and education level.
+The data are more extensive than the Short-Doyle/Medi-Cal claiming system regarding client demographics, diagnoses, living arrangement, services strategy, race/ethnicity, employment, and education level.